Sign the petition: '1% for Ecosystems' in Minneapolis

 As we enter the upcoming two-year budget cycle, this is a key moment to call on park board commissioners to make that investment.

-Many commissioners seek to protect and restore natural areas, but they need to hear from residents and park users that better caring for the park system's habitat and natural areas is important.
+Many commissioners seek to protect and restore natural areas, but they need to hear from residents and park users that better caring for the park system's habitat and natural areas should be a top priority.

 Minneapolis residents: Sign the petition